Maverick95/circus-simulation/CircusSimulation/SiteswapGraphReadMe.txt

 e.g. t = 5, 3 ball patterns

-state XXX-- = 11100 = 1 + 2 + 4		= 7
+state XXX-- = 11100 = 1 + 2 + 4		= 7		<-- standard state
 state X-X-X = 10101 = 1 + 4 + 16	= 21
 state XX-X- = 11010 = 1 + 2 + 8		= 11

-On construction, a lot of internal data is computed and stored to maximise efficiency, this is...
+On construction, internal data is computed and stored to maximise efficiency -

-a) the maximum state, ComputeMaxState()

-This is the largest unsigned int representing a state Given inputs b and t, this is fairly easy to compute.

-e.g. b = 3, t = 5

-max state = --XXX = 4 + 8 + 16 = 28

-b) the individual states, ComputeStates()

-There are Choose(t, b) states to compute.
-Currently unsure of what order these come out in.
-I think it would be better to rework this now.

-YEP MAKE THIS A TODO.

-c) the connections, ComputeConnections()

-There are Choose(t, b) separate forward_list<> structures that correspond to each of the states.
+a) balls_states, a map of integers to a collection of states Stores the states for a varying number of balls 0 to t.

-Each forward list contains a dataset describing the connection between one state and another.
+b) connections, an array of collections of state transitions Stores the possible moves in each state, as a dataset describing the connection between one state and another.

+The function GetPatterns(b = num_balls, t = num_throws) returns a collection
+of valid patterns (if any), these are patterns containing b balls that begin at a state and loop back to the same state after t throws.

+Each pattern will contain no cycles w.r.t. states - the states at the beginning of each throw will be unique.

-The function GetPatterns() returns the siteswap patterns in the order given by comparisons between patterns A and B as follows -
+These patterns are returned in the order given by comparisons between patterns A and B as follows -

 1) If A contains fewer balls than B, A comes first.